persalys/persalys/python/doc/examples/cantilever_beam/cantilever_beam.rst

 .. image:: DOE_export.png
     :align: center

 Once that is done, a new data set item appears in the study tree.
-Click on it to see all the availaible analyses in the diagram window.
+Click on it to see all the available analyses in the diagram window.

 .. image:: dataModel_diagram.png
     :align: center